 - Sexual Rights and Justice in the Caribbean — Regional LGBTQI+ Advocacy & Activism | Navigating Cultural & Legal Landscapes

 - The Problem of Sex: Work, Labour, Trafficking and Silences | Sex Work Activism

 - Transformational Leadership and Human Rights Activism | LGBTQI+ Community Building and Empowerment | Social Justice Coalition Building

-This short course is open to all interested in learning more about Caribbean diverse genders and sexualities.
-Practitioners, teachers, media professionals, first responders (police and healthcare workers), community activists and organisers, and other professionals who work in civil society, private sector, and/or the government (on issues related to gender and sexuality especially) are encouraged to register.
-Undergraduates, postgraduates and staff in all faculties – social sciences, humanities, education, science and technology, engineering, agriculture, law, medicine, etc. – with a strong interest in the topic are also encouraged to register, regardless of previous experience with sexuality studies.
+This short course was open to anyone interested in learning more about Caribbean diverse genders and sexualities.
+Practitioners, teachers, media professionals, first responders (police and healthcare workers), community activists and organisers, and other professionals who work in civil society, private sector, and/or the government (on issues related to gender and sexuality especially) were encouraged to register.
+Undergraduates, postgraduates and staff in all faculties – social sciences, humanities, education, science and technology, engineering, agriculture, law, medicine, etc. – with a strong interest in the topic were also encouraged to register, regardless of previous experience with sexuality studies.